-The Towson Apple store was the very first of Apple’s retail stores in the US to have a union.
-The closing has gotten attention from both people who support workers’ rights and people who follow the business of Apple.
+The Towson store is the first Apple retail store in the country where employees voted to form a union.
+Because of this, the closing is getting attention from people who support workers’ rights, and from people who follow the financial side of business.

 Details of the Towson closure

-Apple is also closing two other stores in malls in June, one in Connecticut and one in the San Diego area.
-Employees at those stores will be able to move to other Apple stores nearby.
-Towson employees can apply for openings at other stores too, but it’s under the rules of their union contract.
+Apple also intends to close stores in Connecticut and one near San Diego in June.
+Staff at those two locations can move to other Apple stores nearby.
+Towson staff can apply for any open jobs at Apple, following the rules of their union contract.

 Apple’s stated rationale and employee options

-Apple describes these closures as a normal part of looking at their stores.
-They say that the number of people going to malls is changing, and other big stores in the malls are closing.
-Apple also says they are still investing in, and improving, their stores around the world and deciding which stores are the best for customers.
+Apple is presenting the closures as a normal part of evaluating retail stores, and pointing to fewer customers at the malls and other large stores in the malls closing.
+They state they are still investing in and improving their retail stores around the world, but are deciding which ones are serving customers in the best way.

 Union response and potential legal action

-The International Association of Machinists and Aerospace Workers (the union for Towson) says shutting down the store is an attempt to get rid of the union.
-They say Apple is wrongly claiming the union contract prevents employees from moving, and they’re warning they will use the legal system to fight the closure.
+The International Association of Machinists and Aerospace Workers (the union for Towson employees) is calling the closing an attempt to destroy the union.
+They say Apple is incorrectly stating the union contract prevents relocation, and they are preparing to use the legal system to fight the closing.

 Business context and Apple retail strategy

-Apple doesn’t usually close stores completely; they tend to combine stores, move them to new locations, or renovate them when things change.
-Stores often close when fewer people visit, there are too many Apple stores close to each other, or the mall itself is failing.
+Apple doesn’t often completely close retail stores.
+Usually they combine stores, move them, or renovate.
+Stores often close because fewer people are visiting, there are too many stores close together, or the mall itself is in trouble.
 Apple did close a store in China last year for similar reasons.

-These closures are happening at the same time Apple is doing very well financially and has opened new, impressive stores in several US cities.
-This shows Apple is changing its strategy to focus on certain markets and is getting rid of struggling stores in malls that won’t be good for business in the long run.
+These closures happen at a time when Apple is doing very well financially and has opened new, important stores in a number of U.S. cities.
+This contrast shows a change in strategy, focusing on investing in specific areas and getting rid of stores in malls that aren’t doing well and won’t meet their long-term goals.

 Implications for labor relations and retail policy

-Apple’s other unionized store in the US, in Oklahoma City, is still open.
-People will be watching to see if government regulators or courts get involved, and if companies will change how they handle employee transfers or the wording of their union contracts to avoid future arguments over store closures and workers’ rights.
+Apple’s other unionized store, in Oklahoma City, is remaining open.
+People will be watching to see if the government or courts get involved, and if companies change their policies about moving employees or the wording of their union contracts to avoid arguments in the future about closing stores and workers' rights.